 Their self-titled album, that came before the hiatus, was also noticeably different from the rest of the blink-182 catalogue, with a more somber and introspective tone, almost to the point of being a Trope Codifier of Emo as we know it.

-The Dogs Eating Dogs EP goes like this: Neighborhoods styled song, oldschoolish blink song, (practically) an AVA song, a folk song, and another Neighborhoods song with rap guest vocals at the end.
+The Dogs Eating Dogs EP goes like this: Neighborhoods styled song, oldschoolish blink song, (practically) an AVA song about the Zombie Apocalypse, a folk song, and another Neighborhoods song with rap guest vocals at the end.
 People who weren't pleased with the direction blink has been going still aren't pleased now, but otherwise, the reception has been refreshingly positive.

 "Aliens Exist" has been reworked with new lyrics so that it's now about a closeted gay teenager comparing his secret sexuality to the notion of the government covering up the existence of aliens.